 This palm tree (and its rope swing) is one of the most instagrammed spots in the whole of Sri Lanka.
 Head to Dalawella Beach and you’ll find it out the front of a little guesthouse called Dream Cabana.
 We made our way to the tropical beaches on Sri Lanka’s south coast after a few weeks of exploring the island’s incredible UNESCO sites and national parks.
 While I was swinging on this rope in the rain looking out at the ocean, a huge turtle swam past.
 There was no better sign that I was where I was supposed to be.
 Read more.

 You’ve probably seen this beach on Instagram before, but from the view point at the top of the cliffs.
 While it’s beautiful and the water is an iridescent aqua, it was hectic busy the morning we visited!
 If you’ve been island hopping in Thailand, you’ll know what I mean when I say it’s Phi Phi Island in peak season tourist levels busy.
 Day cruise boats were pulling in every few minutes with hundreds of fellow tourists descending onto the shore.
-Photos and selfies were going on everywhere – I literally couldn’t walk more than a metre without accidentally photobombing someone’s shot.
+Photos and selfies were going on everywhere – I literally couldn’t walk more than a metre without accidentally photo-bombing someone’s shot.
 Despite the crowds, the beach and its shipwreck are still an incredible sight to see from the sand and sea – a totally different experience to seeing it from the cliffs above.
+Read more.

 This was my first time in Positano, and I just couldn’t get over how every scene looked like a picture perfect postcard.
 It was super busy down near the beach, so we wandered up as high as we could go to share a carafe of chilled Chardonnay and this view.
 From the sand the water looks quite dark from the charcoal-coloured pebbles, but once we got up high, the ocean sparked in the most amazing aqua hues.

-The most beautiful scenes around every corner.
+When you’re island hopping around the Ionian Islands, you quickly get used to seeing beautiful scenes around every corner.
 I didn’t put my camera down the entire time on this boat trip around Zakynthos.
 The Blue Caves and rugged coastlines were absolutely spectacular.
 We did this as a day trip and stopped here after our visit to Shipwreck Beach.

 This tiny beach was so cute and a much needed rest spot on our day out on the boat.
 We stopped in the port town of Frikes and this beach was right next to all of the restaurants.
 Perfect for a quick swim and fresh seafood lunch.